min69u/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What creature is smarter than a talking parrot?
+A spelling bee.